|

 telly was for the elite.
 Breakfast television programmes did not exist.
 We

-had three channels of TV.
-Schools programmes ran in the morning; there were kids programmes, the news and Crown Court at mid day, then
+the morning; there were kids programmes, the news and Crown Court at mid day,

-(playing the National Anthem) round about midnight.
+down (playing the National Anthem) round about midnight.

 Today we